rhdrhd/AMLSII_23-24_SN23039407/README.md

 **main.py**: Contains the run file of the project, including the training and testing options of the models for Task A and Task B.

-**A**: Contains Jupyter Notebooks version code is stored in this folder
+**A**: Contains the test files used in development and Jupyter Notebooks version code is stored in this folder

-**B**: Contains the core of the project train.py, which executes the training
+**B**: Contains the core of the project, including train.py, helper.py and config.json, which together execute the training process.
+Model configurations are stored in config.json.

 ## How to start
 1. Create a new conda environment from environment.yml file.